 Bon Appétit Management Company, the College’s food service vendor, has developed protocols for safer food handling and service.
 Those protocols include:

-All food in the main cafeteria will be served by food service employees as recommended by the Centers for Disease Control and Prevention.
+- All food in the main cafeteria is served by food service employees as recommended by the Centers for Disease Control and Prevention.

-Disinfecting and sanitizing of all highly touched surfaces will take place every 30 minutes.
+- Disinfecting and sanitizing of all highly touched surfaces takes place every 30 minutes.

-Food in the Pub and CEC cafeteria will be grab-and-go only.
+- Food in the Pub and CEC cafeteria is grab-and-go only.

-No interior seating will be available, but outdoor covered seating will be expanded at the main cafeteria.
+- No interior seating will be available, but outdoor covered seating has been expanded at the main cafeteria.

-All food outlets will have capacity limits and extended hours.
+- All food outlets have capacity limits and extended hours.

-Additional food trucks and food kiosks will provide creative and delicious food options.
+- Additional food trucks and food kiosks provide creative and delicious food options.

 After arrival, students will be required to download a symptom monitoring app to their mobile phone and log the results daily.
-The College may request to see the app records during times of heightened awareness.
 Bayfront Health will provide on-campus coronavirus testing in the health clinic.
 Symptomatic or recently exposed students, faculty and staff should self-isolate and call ahead to 727.864.8326 to schedule an appointment.

-Randomly selected students, faculty and staff will take part in weekly surveillance testing on-campus.
-Participants will be notified on Friday to report for testing on Monday.
+Students, faculty and staff will take part in weekly surveillance testing on-campus.
+Participants will be notified on Thursday or Friday to report for testing on Monday.
 Compliance is mandatory.
 Pool results will be shared on our Plans & Reports page.